-We provide Semi-independent accommodation in a 24hr staffed environment.
-We also provide a follow-on community service for young people when they move on and living in their own homes via an outreach/ floating support service.
+We provide semi-independent accommodation in a 24hr staffed environment.
+We also provide a follow-on community service for young people when they move on and live in their own homes, via an outreach/ floating support service.
 This provides practical, emotional and social support to young people living in the community and experiencing mental health challenges.

 The aim of our Young Persons Service is to provide a warm, secure and supportive environment in which young people can develop resilience, independence and choice, whilst enhancing their core living skills and ability to transition into adulthood.
-Our Aim is to work in partnership with local authorities to achieve positive outcomes for our young people, and to enable them to acquire practical life skills notwithstanding measured in accordance with the five core outcomes of ‘Every Child Matters.’
+We work in partnership with local authorities to achieve positive outcomes for our young people, and to enable them to acquire practical life skills notwithstanding measured in accordance with the five core outcomes of ‘Every Child Matters.’

 What’s the Need?